VARoDeK/Algorithms/Cryptography/SHA256/Readme.md

 # SHA256 in C from scratch.
-(Still in development)

 ## This code produces right result for only null string for now.

 ---

-From cryptography and encryption point of view, the algorithm works excellent.
+The algorithm works excellent.

 * A unique 256 bit hash is generated for every unique input.